About the Whole of Australian Government Occupation Coding Service

 (To learn more about the occupation classification structure, see the OSCA Structure.)

-During prediction, the model uses the input text (job title and tasks) to predict the most appropriate code, starting at the major group (1-digit code) and making its way down the classification structure to the occupation level (6-digit code).
-At each level, the model will choose the most likely code based on the information it learned during training.
+The model uses the input text (job title and tasks) to predict the most appropriate code, starting at the major group (1-digit code) and making its way down the classification structure to the occupation level (6-digit code).
+At each level, the model will choose the most likely code based on the information it learned during training, and the final code returned to the user will include a confidence score.
+This confidence score represents the overall confidence of the model across all the levels of the classification for which the model was able to predict a code.

 Using the service